 When staff at the bar asked Gilpin to leave, he refused.
 A manager called Halifax Regional Police to escort him out of the building.

 Gilpin was charged with public drunkenness and spent the night in jail.

-The court dismissed those charge five months later.
+The court dismissed those charges five months later.

 The Nova Scotia Human Rights Commission ruled the decision to refuse to serve Gilpin was based on the bar's rigid ID policy, rather than his race.

-But the commission also said the Halifax Alehouse broke the Human Rights Act when staff called the police, ruling that only racial discrimination could explain that action when Gilpin was simply drinking a glass of water.
+But the commission also said the Halifax Alehouse violated the Human Rights Act when staff called police, ruling that only racial discrimination could explain that action when Gilpin was simply drinking a glass of water.

 In the restorative process that followed, Alehouse management, staff, Gilpin, Thompson, and a Nova Scotia Human Rights Commission facilitator worked together to determine how the matter would be remedied.